hashkat/hashkat/docs/tutorial03.md

 *Standard* agent is used to portray a typical agent on a social network.
 In contrast to the *Standard* agents from **Tutorial 1**, the *Standard* agents in this simulation will have a *followback_probability* of 0, just to illustrate that they will only follow other agents through the follow model, though we did already have *use_followback* set to false, and a constant follow rate and tweet rate of 0.01.
 The *Celebrity* agent type will have all of the same input values as the *Standard* agent type, except that its add weight will be zero.
-Though we have included them in the input file, the *Celebrity* agents will not be used until a later tutorial, where agents will follow other agents based on their agent type.
+Though we have included them in the input file, the *Celebrity* agents will not be used until a **Tutorial 5**, where agents will follow other agents based on their agent type.

 ```python
 agents: